Feed the Bear

 Eliminate distractions, address nagging urges, and focus entirely on the task.

-When I was writing my children’s book, Barry Needs a Hug, I was supposed to be focused on the writing—the overall story arc, the rhythm and meter of the rhyme, the structure.
+When I was writing my children’s book, Barry Needs a Hug, I was supposed to be focused on the writing: the overall story arc, the rhythm and meter of the rhyme, the structure.
 But the main character, Barry, kept showing up in my head, and all I wanted to do was draw him.

 I knew I shouldn’t.
 I kept trying to stay on track, reminding myself that the writing came first—that shaping the story was more important than designing the characters.
 After all, without the story, there wouldn’t even be a book for the characters to live in.
-But the urge didn’t fade—it was like a hungry bear in the background, impossible to ignore.
+But the urge didn’t fade.
+It was like a hungry bear in the background, impossible to ignore.

 Eventually, I gave in.
-I drew Barry—just a couple of quick sketches.
+I drew Barry, just a couple of quick sketches.
 And suddenly, everything quieted.
 I felt lighter, more focused, and was able to turn my attention back to the writing.

 That’s when I realized: sometimes, you have to feed the bear.